 The Detroit Opera was the first professional company to produce Gallantry, also part of a double bill.
 This time with The Medium by Gain Carlo Menotti.
 Moore reworked this piece for a television production by CBS on August 30, 1962.

 Pamela Ilott produced the production with Martin Carr in the director’s chair.
 Jan Peerce, a celebrated American tenor hosted the show while the CBS Symphony Orchestra played the score.
 Starring in the production was Laurel Hurley, Ron Holgate, Charles Anthony, and Martha Wright.

 The Florida International Music Festival had their own production in 1967 hosted by the Metropolitan Opera.
 The Canadian Opera Company had a production in 1977 and the Lake George Opera, based in Saratoga Springs, New York, had one in 1986.
 The most recent production on record is by the Pocket Opera, based in San Francisco, in 2000.

 4. Carry Nation

 Besides alcohol, Nation, who spelled her name Carry and Carrie, also opposed women wearing clingy or revealing attire.
 She was against the corset saying it was harmful to the health of women’s internal organs, and she personally called herself “a bulldog running along at the feet of Jesus barking at what He doesn’t like.”
-Nation was also immortalized by Great Lakes Brewery in Toronto named one of their IPA’s “My Bitter Wife” to in reverence to the prohibitionist and in the 1970s movie Beyond the Valley of the Dolls there is an all-girl musical group named The Carrie Nations.
+Carry Nation was also immortalized by Great Lakes Brewery in Toronto which named one of their IPA’s “My Bitter Wife” to in reverence to the prohibitionist.
+Also in the 1970s movie Beyond the Valley of the Dolls there is an all-girl musical group named The Carrie Nations.

 Here are four incredible Opera houses in the US – check them out!